gabrielguerrero/ngrx-traits/README.md

 });
 ```

-This gives us a new `filter` action and a `selectFilter` selector, for local filtering we just need the action, the selector we will later use in a remote filtering case.
+This includes a new `filter` action and a `selectFilter` selector.

-Now we need to change our container component to use the new filter action, for that you will implement a presentational component for the filter section that has and input box for the search, the changes of that field will be piped to the output prop called search, this changes our container to look like:
+Next, change the container component to use the new filter action.
+Implement a presentational component for the filter section that has and input box for the search.
+The changes of that field will be piped to the output prop called search, this changes the container to look like:

 ####product-page.component.ts